-Co-operative Education is a mandatory component of all Co-op programs at Georgian College; it has been designed as a process by which students integrate their academic education with work experience related to their program of study.
+Co-operative Education is a mandatory component of all Co-op programs at Georgian College; it has been designed as a process by which students integrate their academic education with work experience related to their programs of study.
 This integration affects much more than simply earning a salary, including the adjustment to the work environment and the development of professionalism.
-It also reinforces skills and theory learned during academic semesters, develops professional contacts, job knowledge and career path, improves human relations and communication skills and promotes personal maturity and financial independence.
+It also reinforces skills and theory learned during academic semesters, develops professional contacts, job knowledge and career path, improves human relations and communication skills, and promotes personal maturity and financial independence.

 Students are requested to register, attend and participate in their scheduled co-operative education classes.
-These classes are scheduled for all first year students and are expected to be completed in order to proceed successfully to their first co-op work experience.
-To ensure students are eligible to proceed onto any co-op work experience students should refer to Promotional Status and Eligibility for Co-op as outlined in the College Calendar.
+These classes are scheduled for all first year students and are expected to be completed in order for students to proceed successfully to their first co-op work experiences.
+To ensure students are eligible to proceed onto any co-op work experience, students should refer to Promotional Status and Eligibility for Co-op as outlined in the

-Co-op policies and procedures can be located on our website: www.georgianc.on.ca/careers/for-students/
+College Calendar.
+Co-op policies and procedures can be located on our website: www.georgiancollege.ca/student-services/co-op-and-career-services/students-tab/